FFDA(LOCAL) - FREEDOM FROM DISCRIMINATION, HARASSMENT, AND RETALIATION: SEX AND SEXUAL VIOLENCE

 - Involving students in efforts to identify problems and improve the College District climate;

-- Increasing staff monitoring of areas where prohibited conduct has occurred;
+- Increasing staff monitoring of areas where sexual misconduct has occurred;

 - Reaffirming the College District's policy against discrimination and harassment; and